Play The Hits…Again And Again

 That’s because songs can also re-contextualized in situations that may be suboptimal.
 And that leads us into a (careful) discussion of politics.

-You may remember than when Bill Clinton first ran for President in 1992, the campaign theme song (with the band’s approval) was Fleetwood Mac’s “Don’t Stop (Thinkin’ About Tomorrow).”
+You may remember that when Bill Clinton first ran for President in 1992, the campaign theme song (with the band’s approval) was Fleetwood Mac’s “Don’t Stop (Thinkin’ About Tomorrow).”
 The song reflected the candidate and the spirit that coincided with his ultimately winning the White House.

 But what if Clinton faltered and lost the race?
 Or perhaps some of his embarrassing decisions became public before he won the election over Bush 43?
 Would Fleetwood Mac’s smash hit been tainted by a failed association?
 We don’t know, of course, but it’s more than possible.

-(If you remember the way Quentin Tarantino used “Stuck in the Middle” by Stealer’s Wheel during a torture scene in his “Reservoir Dogs,” you just can’t unsee it whenever that song comes on the radio.)
+(If you remember the way Quentin Tarantino used “Stuck in the Middle” by Stealer’s Wheel during a torture scene in his Reservoir Dogs, you just can’t unsee it whenever that song comes on the radio.)

-And that brings us to the Presidential campaign we’re in for the next 50-something days.
+And that brings us to the presidential campaign we’re in for the next 50-something days.
 Some of you might refer to it as a torture scene, and you’d get no argument from me.

 The controversy is that the Trump campaign has “appropriated” a whole lot of popular songs, used in rallies and other settings – without the approval of the writers or performers.
 This eclectic playlist has steadily grown over the months, typically featuring big hits from a host of well-known artists with one thing in common: